 We have implemented two types of demonstrations – enhancements to the existing SFSP program and a new model of benefits, distributed through the SNAP and WIC EBT systems:

-States not selected to operate a demonstration project will continue to have the full support, encouragement, and cooperation of the Food and Nutrition Service to promote and expand SFSP operations to reach as many low-income children as possible.
+- States not selected to operate a demonstration project will continue to have the full support, encouragement, and cooperation of FNS to promote and expand SFSP operations to reach as many low-income children as possible.

 How can I submit a proposal for consideration?